pspdev/pspdev-docker/README.md

 ## How do I use it?

-Run this command in Command Line to build your homebrew `docker run -v %cd%:/build --rm pspdev-docker make` in the same folder your Makefile and source code is present.
+Run `docker run -v %cd%:/build --rm pspdev-docker make` in Command Line to build your homebrew in the same folder your Makefile and source code is present.

 ## How do I save and load it?